Re-evaluating Minimum Bayes Risk Decoding for Automatic Speech Recognition: Background

 \subsection{Minimum Bayes Risk (MBR) Decoding}

-MBR decoding works by sampling multiple hypotheses from the model and selecting the one that maximizes the expected utility compared to the rest of the hypotheses \cite{goel2000minimum,kumar-byrne-2004-minimum,eikema-aziz-2022-sampling}:
+MBR decoding works by sampling multiple hypotheses from the model and selecting the one that maximizes the expected utility compared to the rest of the hypotheses \citep{goel2000minimum,kumar-byrne-2004-minimum,eikema-aziz-2022-sampling}:

-where $H$ is the set of hypotheses sampled from the model, $N = |H|$ is the number of hypotheses, and $u(y, y')$ is a utility function that measures the quality of hypothesis $y$ against reference $y'$.
+where $H$ is the set of hypotheses sampled from the model, $N = |H|$ is the number of hypotheses, and $u(y, y')$ is a utility function that measures the quality of hypothesis $y$ by treating $y'$ as a pseudo-reference drawn from the set of peer hypotheses.
 Intuitively, MBR decoding selects the hypothesis that lies at the {\it center} of the sampled hypotheses, where the {\it distance} between two hypotheses is inversely related to their utility (Figure~\ref{fig:mbr-explain}).\footnote{The utility functions used in MBR decoding are often not symmetric and may not satisfy the triangle inequality, so they are not proper distance functions.
-Nevertheless, the intuition still holds in many practical cases.} Whereas MAP decoding selects the sequence with the highest probability in the discrete hypothesis space, MBR decoding selects the one that lies near the middle of the continuous space defined by the utility function.
+Nevertheless, the intuition still holds in many practical cases.} It should be noted, however, that this ``center'' reflects the model's own distribution: if the model generates systematically biased outputs (e.g., a tendency toward shorter sentences), MBR will select a hypothesis near the center of that biased distribution and thus will not correct for such model-intrinsic biases.
+Whereas MAP decoding selects the sequence with the highest probability in the discrete hypothesis space, MBR decoding selects the one that lies near the middle of the continuous space defined by the utility function.
 The utility function implicitly defines a continuous space over the hypotheses by quantifying their pairwise similarities.